-This 300 page hardback book, which is being published by Scala, covers the years 1877-1920 and tells the story of the emergence of a small school in North Oxford under a charismatic headmaster and a remarkable generation that experienced the First World War.
+This 300 page hardback book, which is published by Scala, covers the years 1877-1920 and tells the story of the emergence of a small school in North Oxford under a charismatic headmaster and the remarkable generation that experienced the First World War.

 The foreword has been specially written by Old Dragon, Rory Stewart, who observes,